 Perhaps our real work, whether offering or seeking care, is to recognize that the healing relationship – the field upon which patient and practitioner meet – is, to use the words of the mythologist Joseph Campbell, a ‘self-mirroring mystery’ – the embodiment of a singular human activity that raises essential questions about self, other, and what it means to heal thy self. – Saki Santorelli

 Have you ever read a book that has impacted you so much, it changed you for good?
 Heal Thy Self is that book to me.
-I picked it up (more like it picked me) at the time I needed healing for myself the most, recovering from a chronic illness and dealing with the loss of a loved one.
+I picked it up (more like it picked me) at the time I needed healing for myself the most, recovering from a chronic illness and dealing with the loss of my father.

 In this book, Saki shows us how to introduce mindfulness into a healing relationship, so that both patients and caregivers begin to acknowledge that we are all wounded and we are all whole.